From Metrics to Momentum: Driving Business Growth with HR Analytics

 Visual Representation of Data for Maximum Impact

-There aren’t any one-size-fits-all dashboards.
+There aren’t any one-size-fits-all dashboards either.
 Giving workers the ability to tailor their analytics experience will promote better buy-in and higher utilization rates.
+It’s also very important to build visualizations with the audience’s needs and use cases in mind for the same reasons.

-All panelists have embraced dashboards as user-friendly interfaces that make people analytics data usable at all levels of the organization.
+All HR leaders i’ve had the pleasure of talking to have embraced dashboards as user-friendly interfaces that make people analytics data usable at all levels of the organization.
 We agree that the most intuitive interfaces also offer a high degree of customization.

 HR leaders can shape their dashboards to prioritize data that is most relevant to them.
 Executives can do the same, as can mid-level management staff.